How to end password reuse on the web: Interfering with Password Reuse

 While each website could choose individually whether to trust the \directoryTerm to hide its identity from others, we will evaluate the performance of our system only when either all websites trust the \directoryTerm in this sense or none do.
-We refer to these models in the rest of the paper as the \textit{trusted-\directoryTerm} model and the \textit{untrusted-\directoryTerm} model, respectively.
-We believe that the trusted-\directoryTerm model would be especially well-suited for deployment by a large cloud operator to serve its tenants, since these tenants already must trust the cloud operator.
+We refer to these models in the rest of the paper as the \textit{\trustedForAccountLocationPrivacy-\directoryTerm} model (short for ``trusted for \accountLocationPrivacy'') and the \textit{\untrustedForAccountLocationPrivacy-\directoryTerm} model (``untrusted for \accountLocationPrivacy''), respectively.
+We believe that the \trustedForAccountLocationPrivacy-\directoryTerm model would be especially well-suited for deployment by a large cloud operator to serve its tenants, since these tenants already must trust the cloud operator.

+Our framework is agnostic to the method by which each \responderTerm generates the set \similarPasswords{\accountId}{} of similar passwords for an account \accountId.
+We envision it doing so by leveraging existing password guessers (e.g.,~\cite{das2014:tangled, wang2018:domino, wang2016:guesser, zhang2010:expiration}), seeded with the actual password for the account.
+In addition, if, say, Google observes a user \accountId set the password \texttt{google123}, it could add \texttt{twitter123} and \texttt{facebook123} to \similarPasswords{\accountId}{}.
+So as to eliminate the need to store trivial variations of passwords in \similarPasswords{\accountId}{} and so reduce its size, the \responderTerm could reduce all such variants to a single canonical form, e.g., by translating all capital letters to lowercase, provided that \requestersTerm know to do the same.